WebAssembly/module-linking/proposals/module-types/Example-SharedEverythingDynamicLinking.md

 static knowledge of its shared libraries.)

+## Linear-memory stack pointer

+To implement address-taken local variables, varargs, and other corner cases, wasm compilers maintain a stack in linear memory that is maintained in lock-step with the native WebAssembly stack.
+The pointer to the top of this linear-memory stack is usually maintained in a single global `i32` variable that must be shared by all linked instances.
+Following the above linking scheme, a natural way to achieve this is for `libc` to export the `i32` global as part of its interface and for all shared libraries and the main module to import this global.

 ## Runtime Dynamic Linking

 The general case of runtime dynamic linking in the style of `dlopen`, where an